It’s been totally de-bathroom’d.

 If you’ve got four minutes, you’ve got time for a bite.

 Let’s say it’s your lunch break, and you’re craving Angus roast beef and sharp cheddar (this happens a lot at lunch).
 You’ll order The Original 1762, which is served piping hot with a slathering of creamy horseradish sauce.
 Or if you’re building up your large-bird-consumption levels before Thanksgiving, go for the Earl’s Club (roasted turkey, smoked bacon, aged swiss).

 Once the warmer weather hits, they’ll open for breakfast.

-start your day in the park.
+When they do, you’ll start your day in the park.
 Soaking up the killer views of trees and grass.
 Breathing the fresh air.
 Eating a morning breakfast sandwich, with fresh-cracked eggs, bacon and cheddar.
 Maybe admiring a pack of squirrels at play.